dapr/quickstarts/hello-world/README.md

 });
 ```

-This calls out to our Redis cache to grab the latest value of the "order" key, which effectively allows our Node.js app to be _stateless_.
+This calls out to the Redis cache to retrieve the latest value of the "order" key, which effectively allows the Node.js app to be _stateless_.

-> **Note**: If we only expected to have a single instance of the Node.js app, and didn't expect anything else to update "order", we instead could have kept a local version of our order state and returned that (reducing a call to our Redis store).
-We would then create a `/state` POST endpoint, which would allow Dapr to initialize our app's state when it starts up.
-In that case, our Node.js app would be _stateful_.

-## Step 3 - Run the Node.js App with Dapr
+## Step 3 - Run the Node.js app with Dapr

 1. Install dependencies: